 - Cool the rice pudding to room temperature before serving it to your dog.

-How to Store Rice Pudding and How Long It Lasts
+How to Store Rice Pudding and How Long It Will Last

-Once the rice pudding has cooled to room temperature, transfer it to an airtight container.
-Store it in the refrigerator.
-It will last up to 4 days.
+Store the rice pudding in an airtight container in the refrigerator for up to 4 days.

 More Dog Dessert Recipes